tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: What does AWS recommend that you do to setting up a cost allocation report?
 A: Assign cost allocation tags to your resouces.

+- Q: Which tasks require the use of the AWS account root user?
+(Select TWO.)
+A: Changing the account name and Changing AWS Support plans

+- Q: Which of the statements below is correct in relation to Consolidated Billing?
+A: You receive a single bill for multiple accounts and You can combine usage and share volume pricing discounts

+- Q: What is a Technical Account Manager?
+A: A technical account manager is a point of contact who can provide technical support.
+It comes with Enterprise Support.

+- Q: Which AWS support plans provide 24x7 access to customer service?
+A: All plans

+- Q: A user has an AWS account with a Business-level AWS Support plan and needs assistance with handling a production service disruption.
+Which action should the user take?
+A: Open a "production system down support case".

+- Q: What is AWS Concierge?
+Answer: a team to support AWS customers on an Enterprise support plan with account issues.

+- Q: Does Developer support plan provide phone support?
+A: No, only email.
+Developer support is the only support plan that provides email only support.

+- Q: What do APN Consulting Partners do?
+A: They help organizations design, build and manage workloads on AWS.

+- Q: Which support plan is the lowest cost option that allows unlimited cases to be open?
+A: Developer

+- Q: Does the Basic suport plan provide email support?
+A: No, this starts from Developer.

 ## Migration, Machine Learning and More

-- Q: what appliance in the Snow Family can be used to migrate data in the terabytes: AWS Snowcone or aWS Snowball?
+- Q: what appliance in the Snow Family can be used to migrate data in the terabytes: AWS Snowcone or AWS Snowball?
 A: Both can be used.
 Snowcone is small and has 8 TB of usable HDD storage while Snowball weighs 50 lbs and has 80 TB of usable HDD storage.

 - Q: A company recorded some support call conversations in mp4 files.
 How can the company extract the audio into a text document?
 A: AWS Transcribe